JulianSobott/networking/docs/internal/cryptography.rst

 Cryptography
 ==============

-The networking provides a mechanism to encrypt messages, that are send.
-Every :class:`Communicator <networking.Communication_general.Communicator>` has its own :class:`Cryptographer <networking.Cryptography.Cryptographer>`.
+The pynetworking provides a mechanism to encrypt messages, that are send.
+Every :class:`Communicator <pynetworking.Communication_general.Communicator>` has its own :class:`Cryptographer <pynetworking.Cryptography.Cryptographer>`.
 The cryptographer encrypts outgoing messages and decrypts incoming messages.

-.. automodule:: networking.Cryptography
+.. automodule:: pynetworking.Cryptography